 This program is designed to allow students the option to serve as funeral directors without the embalming portion of the curriculum.
 The courses in the Technical Certificate will also meet the pre-requisites for the A.A.S. in Funeral Science.
 The American Board of Funeral Service Education does not accredit this certificate since it does not include embalming.
 Therefore, students completing this certificate will not be eligible to sit for the National Board Exam or any other state board exam.
 However, students may be employed by funeral homes as funeral directors.
 According to the ABFSE, "This academic program is designed to meet specific state or professional needs.
 It is not accredited by the American Board of Funeral Service Education.
-Students graduating from this program are not eligible to take the National Board Examination or any state board examination for which graduation from an ABFSE accredited program is required.
-The Technical Certificate in Funeral Science will be available at NWACC and ATU Ozark pending approval of the Higher Learning Commission."
+Students graduating from this program are not eligible to take the National Board Examination or any state board examination for which graduation from an ABFSE accredited program is required."